phbradley/TCRdock/README.md

 * Calculate distances between docking geometries ('docking RMSDs') for use in clustering/docking analysis and model evaluation.

-This functionality is made available in a Python package (`tcrdock`) and through wrapper scripts as described in the examples below.
+This functionality is made available in a Python package (`tcrdock`) and through wrapper scripts as illustrated in the examples below.
 The `tcrdock` package includes a subset of the
 TCRdist library as a submodule (`tcrdock/tcrdist`) for use during the AlphaFold setup process.
 Refer to the source of the `compute_tcrdists.py` script for a simple use case.

+**NOTE: Input and output sequence/residue numbers are 0-indexed**: they start at 0 and run through N-1, where N is the length of the sequence.
+For example, the MHC and TCR core positions written out by `parse_tcr_pmhc_pdbfile.py` are 0-indexed with respect to the full ternary sequence.

 # Examples